 - learning at own pace with individualized learning plan

 - full academic assessments and referral to appropriate program

 - goal-setting, with initial & ongoing assessment

 - upgrading job-related essential skills, including Apprenticeship math, digital technology

 - preparation for attaining OSSD, or high school equivalency (A.C.E. or GED)

 - flexible hours

-- variety of formats – one-to-one, small group, classroom with individual attention
+- variety of formats – one-to-one, small group, classroom with individual attention, on-line distance learning

 - links to Job Connect, Apprenticeship and other Employment Ontario programs and services

 The agencies work together to provide a full range of services, from basic skills review to college and apprenticeship preparatory courses.
 Programming also includes a strong component of Essential Skills training for the workforce, apprenticeship and employment preparation, as well as greater personal independence.